Dangerous South American Destinations To Skip On Your Next Trip

 Salvador, Brazil

-At the moment, according to Statista, Mossoró is the current murder capital of Brazil, and right behind it in the rankings is Salvador, Brazil.
-Up until recently, Salvador held the unwanted title, and that's saying something.
+Up until recently, Salvador held the unwanted title of Brazil's murder capital, and that's saying something.
 Brazil has one of the highest concentrations of violent towns of any country in the world, let alone South America.

 As InSight Crime explains, Salvador is home to a number of organized crime groups, which have only increased since 2015 and were likely brought in by a growing drug trade.
 These gangs clash.
 Territorial disputes and a drive to corner black market enterprises put citizens and visitors in harm's way, as there's always a chance of innocent bystanders getting caught in the crossfire.
 Let's face it: criminal gangs aren't exactly known for their discretion and tender hearts for those who happen to be in the wrong place at the wrong time.